 Once your gums are completely healed, you need to practice proper dental hygiene to avoid any incidents in the future.
 Brush and floss often, and make regular appointments for tooth and gum cleaning.

-Now’s the time to cut back (or quit completely) lifestyle choices that can impact your mouth’s health.
+Emphatically, now’s the time to cut back (or quit completely) lifestyle choices that can impact your mouth’s health.
 Quit using tobacco products (including vaping), cut down on alcohol, and try your best to stay away from sugary foods.
 All of these things can help encourage gum disease, tooth decay, and even oral cancer.

 [Related: Oral Cancer Screening]